 They came to enjoy the perfect fall weather and the glorious foliage throughout the rolling hills.
 The Astors, Vanderbilts, Fields, Morgans, Carnegies, and Westinghouses were some of the famous families that built large opulent “Cottages” and the Berkshires became known as the “Inland Newport”.

-You are invited to come see the coaches on the roads and the sites we will visit; Tanglewood, The Rockwell Museum & The Mount, Edith Wharton Estate and Gardens.
-This year’s drive is being held one week earlier due to the World Equestrian Games.
+You are invited to come see the coaches on the roads and the sites we will visit; Elm Court Estate, The Rockwell Museum & The Mount, Edith Wharton’s Estate and Gardens.